 You have the right to:

-• Review and obtain a paper copy of the notice of information practices upon request.
+- Review and obtain a paper copy of the notice of information practices upon request.
 You may also be informed about what is contained in your PHI.
-Your request to review your health or counseling record needs to be in writing and needs the approval of the director of Health and Wellness Services.
+Your request to review your health or counseling record needs to be in writing and needs the approval of the senior director for Health and Wellness Services or the senior director of Counseling and Psychological Services.
 PHI will be given in summary form and when possible will include the presence of the treating provider.

-• Request that we amend your health information.
-This request must be submitted in writing, with the reasons supporting the amendment.
+- Request that we amend your health information.
+This request must be submitted in writing and include the reasons supporting the amendment.

 Disclosure to others outside of Health and Wellness Services